bbauska/trump-2025-lies/README.md

 <p>A little background<br>
 <p>Donald Trump has made tens of thousands of lies.</p>
 <p>Fact-checkers at The Washington Post documented 30,573 false or misleading claims during
-his first presidential term, an average of 21 per day.
-The Toronto Star tallied 5,276 false claims from January 2017 to June, 2019</p>
+his first presidential term (2016-2020), an average of 21 per day.
+The Toronto Star tallied 5,276 false claims from January 2017 to June, 2019 (2 1/2 years)</p>

 <p>On January 20, 2025 Trump became president a 2nd time.
 God save America.
 Grift?
-Over
+Yes.
+It
-3.5 billion between Jan 20, 2025 and July 1, 2025.</p>
+started immediately.
+Over 3.5 billion tallied so far, between Jan 20, 2025 and July 1, 2025.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>Trump's 13 BIGGEST lies in his first month back in office</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->